BitcoinDesign/Guide/guide/payments/coin-selection.md

 #### When to use
 - New users or introductory level wallets
 - Wallets specifically optimizing for either cost, speed, or privacy
-- Wallets that wish to prioritise privacy in automatic coin selection (BnB or Target Size Change)
+- Wallets  prioritizing privacy in automatic coin selection

 #### When not to use
 - When privacy is a top priority to users